JustinSoflin/Linux-Miner-Infection/README.md

 Because prior containment measures were implemented following the **initial April 2025 compromise** by the same malware campaign, its activity was limited in scope.
 The malware attempted to evade detection by clearing logs and obfuscating files, established long-term access, and scanned only the internal network for other targets.

 The compromise occurred **less than 15 minutes** after the student updated credentials, and did not trigger any alerts from the Microsoft Azure Safeguard Team.
 No active cryptocurrency miners were observed running, although the malware's setup actions were consistent with preparing the system for mining activity.
+The virtual machine in question has since been deleted, as the student's lab has concluded, and was deployed for approximately five days.
+Other students participating in the same lab remain potential targets, as the context of this lab aligns with this malware's initial access method.

 **Key Points for Leadership:**